Billkyriaf/computer_architecture_2/README.md

 When we have in associativity with full associativity automaton we will ignore the fraction and get as 15000
 <br />

-## 3.1 Best cost_function calculation for each Benchmark
  * Specbzip final_cost = 9561
  * Specmcf final_cost = 1096
  * Specjeng final_cost = 2069